Home Tutorials Training Consulting Books Company Contact us

 • Gson

-For example, to make an object Parcelable you simple add the following dependency to your build file.
+For example, to make an object Parcelable, simply add the following dependency to your build file:

 annotationProcessor 'com.ryanharter.auto.value:auto-value-parcel:0.2.5'

-In this exercise you learn how to use the auto-value library and its extensions to implement Parcelable.
-Create or continue to use an Android project with the com.vogella.android.usinglibs top-level package.
+In this exercise, you will learn how to use the AutoValue library and its extensions to implement Parcelable.
+You can create a new Android project or continue using an existing one with the com.vogella.android.usinglibs top-level package.

-Create a second activity and allow to start it from the first activity via a button click.
+Create a second activity and allow it to be started from the first activity via a button click.

 2.2.
 Using Auto-Value